-The City & County Update this week brought together Nottingham Partners members, businesses and stakeholders from across Nottingham and Nottinghamshire for a briefing on the key developments shaping the future of the area, held at Spotlight Bar & Restaurant at Motorpoint Arena Nottingham & National Ice Centre.
+The City & County Update brought together Nottingham Partners members, businesses and stakeholders from across Nottingham and Nottinghamshire for a briefing on the key developments shaping the future of the area, held at Spotlight Bar & Restaurant at Motorpoint Arena Nottingham & National Ice Centre.

 The event provided an opportunity to hear directly from civic and delivery leaders on the scale of ambition across both the city and county, and the long-term programmes now underway to drive growth, investment and regeneration.